| Krabi is a

 and Krabi's history as a unique entity separated from the other provinces,

+had begun.
 During the present reign, the corps of

 civil servants, the merchants, and the population generally of Krabi